Rya W. Zobel

 Rya Weickert Zobel (born December 18, 1931) is a Senior United States District Court Judge of the United States District Court for the District of Massachusetts.

 Education and career

-Born in Zwickau, Germany, Zobel received an Artium Baccalaureus degree from Radcliffe College in 1953 and a Bachelor of Laws from Harvard Law School in 1956.
+Born in Zwickau, Germany, Zobel received a B.A. degree from Radcliffe College in 1953 and a Bachelor of Laws from Harvard Law School in 1956.
 She was a law clerk to George Clinton Sweeney, then Chief Judge of the United States District Court for the District of Massachusetts from 1956 to 1966.
 She was in private practice in Boston, Massachusetts from 1967 to 1979.